 - Where we have special offers, payments for these services are collected in advance in full unless otherwise agreed by the Supplier.

 - Where 3rd parties are involved in the production and delivery of the Services, should excessive delays be caused by failure to deliver aspects or parts of the Services then we reserve the right to split invoices to avoid unnecessary delays in payment as long as all services required by the Supplier to that point have been delivered in full.
 This is also covered in clause 4 under CONTRACTUAL CLIENT OBLIGATION.

 - We necessarily reserve the right to increase our standard rates, provided that such charges cannot be increased more than once in any 12-month period.
 We will, of course, give you written notice of any increase at least 2 months before the proposed date of the increase.
 If not acceptable, you should notify us in writing within 7 days of the date of our notice.
 As a result, we shall have the right (without limiting any other rights or remedies) to terminate the Contract by giving you 2 weeks written notice.

-- All monthly or annual payments, also referred to as recurring payments are collected by direct debit (DD).
-Only standard website projects are collected by invoice.
+- All contractual payments, also referred to as recurring payments are collected by direct debit (DD).
+Only standard website projects are collected by invoice payable in advance.

 - Once the Services are completed we will carry out the acceptance tests as described in the Specification having first given you 7 days’ notice:

 - if the website/software does not pass the acceptance tests, we will use all reasonable endeavours to remedy the relevant issues as soon as possible and the acceptance tests will be repeated; and